szilard/benchm-ml/README.md

 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.

-In summary, we are focusing on which algos/implementations can be used to train accurate 2-way classifiers for data with millions of observations and thousand of features on commodity hardware (mainly one machine with decent RAM and several cores).
+In summary, we are focusing on which algos/implementations can be used to train accurate 2-way classifiers for data with millions of observations and thousands of features processed on commodity hardware (mainly one machine with decent RAM and several cores).